 For the benefit of everyone in the group, Connaisance Travels and Tours reserves the right to accept or reject anyone who may be deemed incompatible with the interest of the other participants.
 Connaissance Travel will not refund or cover any cost or expenses incurred for termination of vacation arrangements due to unacceptable or incompatible behaviour.
 The company is not responsibility for any missed activities due to a participant’s inability to participate with the group.

-You must report any disability requiring special attention to Connaissance Travel, acting on behalf of Salt + Light, at the time of registration.
+You must report any disability requiring special attention to Connaissance Travel, at the time of registration.
 This pilgrimage involves walking, at times on cobblestones, at times uphill, at times over very rough terrain, and requires our guests to board and disembark our vehicles several times a day making this tour unsuitable for those with reduced mobility.
 We regret that we cannot provide individual assistance to any participant for walking, dining, while in their room, on flight, getting on and off motor coaches and other vehicles or other personal needs.
 A qualified and physically able companion must accompany travellers who need special assistance.
 It is the guest responsibility to arrange for such assistance prior to making their reservations.
 Motorized vehicles are unsuitable and not possible to arrange.

 Both pages of the Registration form appropriately signed to indicate your acceptance of the Terms and conditions, and your non-refundable deposit of $500.00 is due at the time of booking.
 The deposit is required to reserve your place with hotels, airlines, etc. The final payment must be received 90 days before the departure.
 Late reservations must be accompanied by full payment.